Take a Vacation! (It's Good for Your Health)

 Going on a vacation that is far away can be expensive, so picking a vacation that is close by home is likely to be more affordable and just as beneficial for the soul.
 Go away for a weekend (or week) to a small cabin in the woods, or enjoy the warm weather by relaxing on a beach.
 While vacationing you should try to minimize doing work related tasks (yes, this includes sending emails) and going on social media, especially if you are away with your partner.
 Doing this will increase partner bonding and allow you to truly immerse yourself into relaxation.
 So what are you waiting for?
 Go take some time and plan your next vacation!

-Heather Matzkowitz, LMSW is a therapist at Cobb Psychotherapy.
-If you would like support in prioritizing and taking care of your mental health, contact Cobb Psychotherapy and see how therapy can help.
+Heather Matzkowitz, LMSW is a therapist at Cobb Psychotherapy LCSW.
+If you are looking for support in finding solutions to enhance your overall wellness, contact Cobb Psychotherapy by calling 718-260-6042 or emailing firstname.lastname@example.org, and see how therapy can help.